cct663/ctaff_website/_pages/teaching.md

 I have consistently received excellent evaluations for my teaching.
 A few student testimonials are listed below and full teaching evaluations are available by request.

+>"I feel like most of my teachers don't know how to teach.
+They only teach because they are required to.
+Therefore, they don't really care about the students.
+Conor showed a willingness to help us on a daily basis."

+>"Conor makes sure we all understand the work and encourages us to learn the subject matter instead of just doing the steps."

+>"This instructor is willint to help and doesn't get frustrated even when a question is asked many times.
+Great instructor!"

+>"He was great at clarifying questions even if they weren't in his field of expertise because he always came prepared."

+>"Conor is great because he is helpful and extremely willing to answer questions and to take additional time to discuss materials with you that you find confusing or difficult."